tdunning/t-digest/README.md

 Recent News
 -----------
+There is a [new article (open access!)](https://www.sciencedirect.com/science/article/pii/S2665963820300403) in Software Impacts on the t-digest, focussed particularly on this reference implementation.

 Lots has happened in t-digest lately.
+Most recently, with the help of people posting their observations of subtle misbehavior over the last 2 years, I figured out that the sort in the `MergingDigest` really needed to be stable.
+This helps particularly with repeated values.
+Stabilizing the sort appears to have no negative impact on accuracy nor significant change in speed, but testing is continuing.
+As part of introducing this change to the sort, I made the core implementation pickier about enforcing the size invariants which forced updates to a number of tests.

-The basic gist of all the changes are that the core algorithms have been made much more rigorous and the associated papers have been updated to match the reality of the most advanced implementations.
+The basic gist of other recent changes are that the core algorithms have been made much more rigorous and the associated papers in the docs directory have been updated to match the reality of the most advanced implementations.
 The general areas of improvement include substantial speedups, a new framework for dealing with scale functions, real proofs of size bounds and invariants for all current scale functions, much improved interpolation algorithms, better accuracy testing and splitting the entire distribution into parts for the core algorithms, quality testing, benchmarking and documentation.

 I am working on a 4.0 release that incorporates all of these improvements.
 The remaining punch list for the release is roughly: